aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part2-stream-azureml.md

 - Click "Enable" to enable your trigger

 #### 5. Create an Azure ML Workspace
+1. In your Azure Portal, click "Create a Resource"
+2. Search for "Machine Learning Service" and click to add that new resource
+3. Fill in the required parameters to create the service such as workspace name.
+Use the previously created resource group
+4. Click "Review + Create"

 #### 6. Create a Machine Learning input to Azure Stream Analytics
 This step will need to be done once a Machine Learning model have been trained and a Machine Learning Web Service have been created.